-As real estate investors in Austin, TX, Texas Direct Home Buyers advises sellers to follow the steps below, and also suggests that other investors check procedures when they go for buying property on probate period in Austin.
+As real estate investors in Austin, TX, Austin Direct Home Buyers advises sellers to follow the steps below, and also suggests that other investors check procedures when they go for buying property on probate period in Austin.

 Can a house be sold while in probate in Austin, TX?
 Yes, but make sure to follow these steps first!